rajsinghtech/portfolio/content/post/argocd-tailscale/index.md

 - `"recorder": ["tag:k8s-recorder"]` - Optional audit logging configuration
 - `"enforceRecorder": false` - Makes audit recording optional

-This grant enables ArgoCD (tagged with `tag:k8s`) to communicate with the Kubernetes API servers exposed by the Tailscale operators in your remote clusters.
+This grant enables Tailscale egress proxies (tagged with `tag:k8s`) to communicate with the Kubernetes API servers exposed by the Tailscale operators in your remote clusters.

 ## Set Up DNS Configuration in ArgoCD Cluster